Fast Rerandomization via the BRAIN: BRAIN for Structured Randomized Experiments

 Many public health and social science experiments \citep{donner2000design,hayes2017cluster,schochet2020analyzing} assign the treatment at the cluster level rather than the individual level due to practical limitations or policy factors.
 Suppose the $n$ units are divided into $K$ clusters of sizes $(n_1,\ldots,n_K)$ in a cluster randomized experiment.
 We denote $\mathcal{I}_k$ as the index set of units in the $k$-th cluster.
-The experimenter assigns $K_t$ clusters to the treatment arm and $K_c = K - K_t$ clusters to the control arm.
+Cluster randomization assigns $K_t$ clusters to the treatment arm and $K_c = K - K_t$ clusters to the control arm.
 We note that when the $n_i$'s are not all equal, neither the treatment arm nor the control arm has a fixed number of units, which is different from all the settings we consider in previous sections.
 The assignment status of the clusters is denoted by a $K$-dimensional vector, $U$.
 And the assignment status of all units is denoted by a $n$-dimensional vector, $W$. $W_i=U_k$ if the $k$-th cluster includes the $i$-th unit.

 \cite{lu2023cluster} suggested conducting cluster rerandomization to balance covariates in cluster randomized experiments.
 The authors proposed two metrics that measure the covariate imbalance.
 One is the Mahalanobis distance of cluster-level covariates, and the other is the Mahalanobis distance of individual-level covariates.
-Since using the first metric is equal to treating a cluster as an aggregated unit and can be efficiently solved by the approach proposed in \autoref{sec:VNSRR}, we mainly focus on the second metric in this section.
-We denote the individual-level covariates as a $n \times p$ matrix, $X$.
-Some cluster-level covariates may also be available, but we can construct individual-level covariates from cluster-level ones by ensuring they are identical within each cluster.
-We then formulate cluster rerandomization into the following constrained binary quadratic programming problem.
+Since using the first metric is equal to treating a cluster as an aggregated unit and can be efficiently solved by the approach proposed in Section \ref{sec:BRAIN}, we focus on how to modify BRAIN to minimize the second metric.
+We thus propose the ClustBRAIN method (Algorithm \ref{alg:ClustBRAIN}), a variant of BRAIN, which performs local searching and perturbation at the cluster level while treating the clusters as the operational units.

-We propose the ClustVNSRR method, a variant of VNSRR, to solve \eqref{eq:bqp cluster} efficiently and accelerate cluster rerandomization.
-ClustVNSRR performs variable neighborhood searching at the cluster level and treats the clusters as the operational units in the local and shaking search steps.
-Similar to \autoref{sec:StratVNSRR}, we note that the feasible set in \eqref{eq:bqp cluster} is a subset of the feasible set in \eqref{eq:bqp}.
-Therefore, we derive the statistical properties of the difference-in-means estimator under ClustVNSRR by verifying that ClustVNSRR always satisfies Property \ref{prop:uniform initialization}-\ref{prop:symmetric update} and satisfies \autoref{prop:symmetric space} under the following variant of \autoref{cond:equal sizes}. \begin{condition} $K_{t} = K_{c} = \frac{K}{2}$. \end{condition}